-This page links to Navigating Regulation, our up to date information on the Financial Services Legislation Amendment Act (FSLAA) due to commence on 15 March 2021, Get in Shape 2020, our 2020 advice summit events and webinar resources and the Get In Shape 2021 Advice Summits.
+This page links to Navigating Regulation, our up to date information on the Financial Services Legislation Amendment Act (FSLAA) that commenced on 15 March 2021.

 Keep up to date by signing up for FSC Updates, including our regular advice community updates and messages.

 Disclosure Guide for Financial Advisers